zaphosting/docs/docs/domain-migrate-to-zap.md

 ## Introduction

 Are you new and interested in ZAP-Hosting's products?
 Then you are in the right place.
 First of all, welcome to ZAP-Hosting!
 We are pleased that you are interested in our services and want to learn on how to transfer your existing domain from another provider to us.
-This document will inform you of the general steps you need to take to successfully transfer your domain to us.
+This guide will inform you of the general steps you need to take to successfully transfer your domain to us.

 <InlineVoucher />